GeorgeGitHubbins/MScThesis-Extracting-InformalRules-from-Surveys/README.md

 1. What challenges do institutional analysts face when identifying institutional informal rules?
 2. To what extent does Institutional Grammar align with survey data to identify and organize informal rules?
 3. What are the possible approaches to connect survey results to Institutional Grammar concepts?
-4. What requirements should the output data fulfill to ensure that the informal rules from surveys are usable for institutional analysis, consistent, and well-communicated?
+4. What requirements should the output data fulfil to ensure that the informal rules from surveys are usable for institutional analysis, consistent, and well-communicated?

 ### Steps:
 The SIRE method
 This section describes each stage of the proposed extraction method, outlining what the researcher is expected to do and the anticipated results.
 The process involves multiple steps, starting from the selection of relevant survey questions to the formation of ADICO statements.
 The methodology is structured to facilitate the extraction of informal rules-in-use from survey data for institutional analysis.
-The python code to perform these steps has also been prepared and made available in Github.
-(MScThesis-Extracting-Informal-Rules)
 Survey Data Access: Ensure access to the survey data that includes questions relevant to the research context.
 There should be two datasets for a survey: question overview and responses